This article has links to products and services we love, which we may make commission from.

 Camping not your cup of tea?

-Hiring a campervan or motorhome for the NC500 is very common and is a relatively easy way to get around.
+Hiring a campervan or motorhome for the NC500 is very common and is a relatively easy way to get around if you know how to drive on single-track roads.

 There are plenty of ‘passing places’ for you to pull over in to let other drivers pass.

-If you see lots of campervans together, it is not a sign that it is a good overnight stop.
+If you see many campervans together like the image below, it is not a sign that it is an excellent overnight stop.

 It’s a signal to move on and find somewhere else…